Ayn De Castro and LeAura Alderson

 If you’re looking for non-GMO whey powder from grass fed farm-raised cattle, these are our favorite go-to whey protein powders.

-Organic whey protein that’s soy and gluten free, Naked Whey is also from a 100% organic, grass-fed whey protein without artificial flavorings and those pesky growth hormones that can do more harm than good.
+Soy-free, gluten-free and organic, Naked Whey is also from a 100% organic, grass-fed whey protein without artificial flavorings and those pesky growth hormones that can do more harm than good.
 What’s refreshing about this product is that the cattle are naturally raised from small dairy farms to ensure the best, cleanest quality of whey protein.

-Why are Top Sites Recommending—and Selling—the Worst Whey Proteins?
+Why are Top Fitness Sites Recommending—and Selling—the Worst Whey Proteins???

 Dr. Michael Colgan, is a world-renowned research scientist, leading expert in the inhibition of aging, has a poignant perspective when he says: